StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 ### 3. Create a PersistentVolumeClaim

 A [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is a request for storage by a pod.
-It connects to an existing PV, specifies the required storage, and defines how to access it.
+It connects to an existing PV or dynamically creates one, specifying the required storage capacity.

 This manifest references the previously defined PV: